3 Ways to Support Day of Silence, Even If You Can’t Participate

-GLSEN’s Day of Silence is April 21!
+GLSEN’s Day of Silence is coming up!
 On that day, participants go silent to bring awareness to LGBTQ bullying and harassment in schools.
 It’s awesome, but obviously not everyone can participate.
 Some people want to go silent, but they HAVE to speak (for work, school, or other endeavors).
 And others can’t participate because they don’t want to get in trouble with unsupportive family or peers.
 Even if you can’t be silent on the Day of Silence, there are ways you can help support this movement!

 Not speaking for an entire day is a lot harder than it sounds!
 If you know people who are trying to be silent that day, do your best to help.
 Tell them you think they’re awesome!
 Don’t ask them questions or put them in a position where they feel like they need to talk.
 A little respect goes a long way toward encouraging people to keep at it and not give up.
 When you tell someone how much you appreciate their silence, they might just make it through the whole day.